ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Step 4: Iterate Based on What Autonoma Finds

 When Autonoma catches something, you get a detailed report: which flow failed, what the agent observed, what the expected behavior was.
-Fix it in your branch, push the commit, and Render automatically rebuilds the preview environment.
+Fix it in your branch, push the commit, and Render automatically rebuilds the PR preview.
 The deployment_status event fires again, Autonoma re-runs, and you see updated results.

 The feedback loop is tight.
 Push, deploy, test, fix, repeat.
 All within the context of a single PR, before anything touches main.

-This is the workflow that makes moving fast sustainable.
+This is what makes moving fast sustainable.
 The speed comes from not waiting for a QA cycle.
 The safety comes from AI agents that test the actual deployed code on every push.

 Step 5: Merge and Deploy to Production with Confidence